mplesser/azcam/docs/docs/index.md

 ## Non-GUI Use

-It is still possible to run *observe* without the GUI, although this mode is depricated.
+It is still possible to run *observe* without the GUI, although this mode is deprecated.

 ## Misc

 Import observe for observing command use:
 ```
-from azcam.server.tools.observe.observe import Observe
+from azcam.observe.observe_cli.observe_cli import ObserveCli
 ```

 ```